rkneece/rkneece.github.io/_pages/about.md

 I focus on technology that meets the moment, and while I have strong opinions, they're loosely held.

 I also don't promote being an expert in every part of the stack, but on having street cred with my team so they can do their jobs.
-I drive a fundamentally strong bond between product and engineering (with the right amount of friction), combined with aggressive cycle/deployment goals to meet customer needs, modern, serverful+serverless technologies and brilliant data engineering that takes advantage of cutting-edge AI tech.
+I drive a fundamentally strong bond between product and engineering (with the right amount of friction), try to minimize context-switching, hate things being thrown over the fence.
+I then combine that formula with aggressive cycle/deployment goals to meet customer needs, modern, serverful+serverless technologies and brilliant data engineering principles that take advantage of cutting-edge AI tech.

 * As a teammate: I get my hands dirty across the stack (especially in data engineering challenges).
 * As a customer advocate: I advocate for the end-user through research+understanding+impact.